 At that moment in time, all that mattered to me was my daily bowl of soup, my crust of stale bread.
 The bread, the soup—those were my entire life.
 I was nothing but a body.
 Perhaps even less: a famished stomach.
 The stomach was measuring time.

-His experience distorted time, measurement of self, an expectation of what was possible, and especially, it distorted his own morality, an impossible luxury in the face of dehumanizing pain.
+His experience distorted time, measurement of self, and an expectation of what was possible, and, especially, it distorted his own morality, an impossible luxury in the face of dehumanizing pain.

 No prayers were said over his tomb.
 No candle lit in his memory.
 His last word had been my name.
 He had called out to me and I had not answered.
 I did not weep and it pained me that I could not weep.
 But I was out of tears.
 And deep inside me, if I could have searched the recesses of my feeble conscience, I might have found something like: Free at last!

 Although Night was not initially well-received, it was eventually published in 1956.
 Wiesel won the Nobel Peace Prize for his bravery and self-reflective frankness.
 In his 1986 acceptance speech, he wrote:

 Do I have the right to accept this great honor on their behalf.
 I do not.
 No one may speak for the dead, no one may interpret their mutilated dreams and visions.
 And yet I sense their presence.
 I always do—and at this moment more than ever.